htdbui/SQL4DS/Chapter4_s1.md

         WHEN 2=2 THEN 'No'
     END
 ```

-- This query will always evaluate to "Yes" because 1=1 is always TRUE, and the 2=2 conditional statement is never evaluated, even though it is also true.
+  - This query will always evaluate to "Yes" because `1=1` is always `TRUE`.
+  - The `2=2` conditional statement is never evaluated, even though it is also true.
-- You should always alias columns with CASE statements for readability.
-In SQL, "aliasing columns" means giving a column a temporary name using the `AS` keyword.
+- You should always alias columns with `CASE` statements for readability.
+  - In SQL, "aliasing columns" means giving a column a temporary name using the `AS` keyword.
-- The following Figure shows the vendor types in the Farmer's Market database:
+- The following figure shows the vendor types in the Farmer's Market database:

 ![Figure 4.1](Fotos/Chapter4/Fig_4.1.png)
+<figcaption></figcaption>

-- Let's say we want to label vendors primarily selling fresh produce.
-The vendors with "Fresh" in the `vendor_type` column are labeled as "Fresh Produce," and others as "Other":
+- Let's label vendors primarily selling fresh produce.
+  - Vendors with "Fresh" in the `vendor_type` column are labeled as "Fresh Produce."
+  - Others are labeled as "Other."

 ```sql
 SELECT
     vendor_id,